 Message from the Chairman

-The General Surgery Residency at Danbury Hospital is now in its third year since accreditation by the ACGME.
-We have graduated two classes of Chief Residents and our prospects are very bright for the future.
+The General Surgery Residency at Danbury Hospital is now in its fourth year since accreditation by the ACGME.
+We have graduated three classes of Chief Residents and our prospects are very bright for the future.
 Our affiliation with the University of Vermont gives our residents access to clinical and research experiences beyond those of just Danbury Hospital, though we also recently finished a multi-million dollar research facility.

 The six-year program has flourished as we continue to meet our expectations with both performance in the Match, placement of our Chief Residents in highly competitive and desired fellowships and research output.
 Residents have completed research projects that have been presented at national meetings or resulted in journal publication.